ed50245/crate/docs/general/ddl/data-types.rst

     Empty geo points are not supported.

-    Additionally, if a column is dynamically created the type detection won't recognize neither WKT strings nor double arrays.
+    Additionally, if a column is dynamically created, the type detection won't recognize neither WKT strings nor double arrays.
 That means columns of type ``GEO_POINT`` must always be declared beforehand.